 Save on taxes by paying into your pension fund

 Many people think of the 3rd pillar when it comes to saving taxes through retirement provision.
-The 2nd pillar also offers an opportunity to save on taxes.
-A pension fund purchase can make sense, for example, if the maximum amount has already been paid into pillar 3a (for insured persons with a pension fund: CHF 6 826, without a pension fund: CHF 34 128 or max.
+However, the 2nd pillar also offers an opportunity to save on taxes.
+A pension fund purchase can make sense, for example, if you have already paid in the maximum amount to pillar 3a (for insured persons with a pension fund: CHF 7056; without a pension fund: CHF 35 280 or max.
 20% of net income).

 The pension fund certificate shows whether you can already count on the maximum possible retirement savings.
 If this is not the case, you can make additional payments into the pension fund to reduce your tax burden.
 The purchase sum can be deducted from your taxable income.
 The purchase can be made at any time.